 No. Every skydiver must have at least 200 jumps before they are eligible to wear a camera.
 Cameras are a distraction and when you are not experienced enough; it can be extremely dangerous to wear it, not only for you, but also for your instructor.

 The quickest way to sign up is click here to sign up online.
 If you have any questions you can call the jump phone at (306)569-JUMP and book your course with one of our instructors or leave a message on the machine for one of our instructors to call you back to make arrangements on available courses.
 Gift Certificates are available by calling the jumpline as well.

-The first jump course is held at the Glencairn Neighbourhood Recreation Centre.
-It is located at 2626 Dewdney Ave E. in Regina.
+The first jump course is held at the drop zone.
 Tandem courses are held at the dropzone the day of the jump.

 No. We offer solo, tandem and PFF first jump courses.
 The choice is yours.

-First Jump Courses are held on Friday evenings at 6:30 pm on specific dates. (check our online registration for available dates.) at the Glencairn Neighbourhood Recreation Centre.
+First Jump Courses are held on Friday evenings at 6:30 pm on specific dates (check our online registration for available dates) at the drop zone.
 The first jump course lasts approximately 4 hours depending on the students and the questions that come up in the class.
 Note: Courses start promptly so make sure you are there a little before 6:30pm.

 No. The dropzone is located at Moose Jaw Municipal Airport.
 You will go to the MJ Airport at 8:30am on Saturday following the course.
 There you will receive some further briefing and then you will make your jump.